billbillington/multiparterb/README.md

 * The `contact.multipart` template should not have a format in its name.
 Adding a format would make it unavailable to be rendered in different formats;

-* you can normally use ERb inside the template.
+* You can use ERb inside the template, which gets parsed before the formatting occurs.

 ## Bug reports